MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 (I wasn't sure if my mic wasn't picking up or if it was a missunderstanding)

 "Its likely going to be using some sort of quick-sort or radix-sort?
-I could quickly look up which specific one its using in this specific C# HashSet<T> context if you'd like.
+I could quickly look up which one its using in this specific C# `HashSet<T>` context if you'd like.
 Just to be clear I'm sorting the char counts so they're ints with an O(n log n) or O(nk).
 Or would you like me to implement a sorting algorithm?
 I haven't looked at them in years so I can only promise to implement bubble-sort without looking things up"

 > "Yes, yes, elaborate"